More individualized than a Chorus & more collaborative than private lessons!

 Helping kids take ownership of their voices – and their identities

 Columbia professor, Dr. Jeanne Goffi-Fynn, is an active performer and teacher in New York City.
-Dr. Goffi-Fynn is the director of the Doctoral Cohort Program in the Program of Music and Music Education at Teachers College, Columbia University, where she received her doctorate in Music and Music Education.
+Dr. Goffi-Fynn is the director of the Program in the Program of Music and Music Education at Teachers College, Columbia University, where she received her doctorate in Music and Music Education.
 Previously, she was on the faculty of New York University, the New School Actor's Studio M.F.A.
-Program, William Paterson University, and The American Musical and Dramatic Academy
+Program, William Paterson University, and The American Musical and Dramatic Academy.

 Dr. Goffi-Fynn has extensively worked in the area of Vocology, specifically in the area of retraining of singers.
 She completing an internship at the Grabscheid Voice Center, Mount Sinai Hospital in New York City with Dr. Linda Carroll, Ph.D. and Dr. Peak Woo, M.D.
 She has also trained at St. Luke's-Roosevelt Hospital with Dr. Anat Keidar, Ph.D. in the diagnosis and treatment of singing voice disorders.
 Dr. Goffi-Fynn credits the beginning of her teaching career to Dr. Barbara Doscher (author of The Functional Unity of the Singing Voice) with whom she studied voice and pedagogy in at the University of Colorado at Boulder.